Alcohol & Other Drugs

 Johns Hopkins University is committed to maintaining a drug-free environment.
 Annually, all faculty, staff and students receive a brochure outlining the university’s position and policy regarding alcohol and drug use, along with prevention and treatment information.

 JHSAP can help students assess whether alcohol or drugs are impacting functioning enough to require intervention and support.
+The Alcohol and Other Drugs Education Specialist also meets with students one-on-one to support students in achieving their goals related to alcohol, marijuana, and tobacco use and reflecting on substance’s role in the student’s life.

 Toll Free: 866-764-2317